-Busy two-way bicycle lanes (protected from the main traffic by a concrete divider) ran all through Bucharest’s downtown area (they even had their own traffic lights)
+The city’s most famous thoroughfare, Calea Victoriei (Victory Avenue) features two-way bicycle lanes (protected from the main traffic by a concrete divider) that run all through Bucharest’s downtown area (they even had their own traffic lights)

 Michael the Brave (Mihai Viteazu) was the ruler of Wallachia, Transylvania, and Moldavia in 1593–1601.
 His equestrian statue (by French sculptor Albert-Ernest Carrier-Belleuse) was placed at Bucharest University in 1874 and was the first equestrian statue and second public monument in Bucharest.

-Kretzulescu Church (Romanian: Biserica Kretzulescu or Crețulescu) which was commissioned in 1720–1722, is an Eastern Orthodox church in central Bucharest located on Calea Victoriei at one of the corners of Revolution Square, next to the former Royal Palace.
+Fisheye view of Kretzulescu Church (Romanian: Biserica Kretzulescu or Crețulescu) which was commissioned in 1720–1722.
+It’s an Eastern Orthodox church in central Bucharest located on Calea Victoriei at one of the corners of Revolution Square, next to the former Royal Palace.

 Beautiful Herăstrău Park is spread over 187 acres around Herăstrău Lake and was one of the the highlights of our time spent in this unique city.